tlvaldepena/vectorsurv.org/_docs/tools/data-tools.md

 ## Data Import

 Import data only for your current agency.
-You can change agencies using the **Current Agency** box on the righthand side of the screen.
+You can change agencies using the **Current Agency** box on the right-hand side of the screen.
 ![Current Agency Box]({{ site.baseurl }}/assets/images/docs/current-agency.PNG)

 - **Import Type**: What type of data are you importing?
 Only one selection is possible.